Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 Every state has different requirements for car insurance.
 In order to understand these requirements, it's important to understand what each type of car insurance covers.

-Let’s take a look at the various types of car insurance coverage for which you could sign up.
+Let’s take a look at the various types of coverage for which you could sign up.

-- Body injury liability: With this coverage, the costs related to injuries or death that you cause to the other party are covered.
+- Body injury liability insurance: With this coverage, the costs related to injuries or death that you cause to the other party are covered.

-- Property damage liability: With this coverage, any damage that you cause to another vehicle, building, or property is covered.
+- Property damage liability insurance: With this coverage, any damage that you cause to another vehicle, building, or property is covered.

 Commonly Required Coverage